Sign In Register

 Safety Score1.0 / 5.0

-Marion has an average annual temperature of 51°F (10°C).
+Marion experiences four distinct seasons with an average annual temperature of 51°F (10°C).
 Winters average 25°F in January while summers reach 73°F in July.
-Annual precipitation is 41.8 inches.
+The area gets 275 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 41.8 inches.
+The area receives 24.5 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Moderate with a median AQI of 54.
+37% of days have good air quality.
+The city sits at an elevation of 812 feet.

 Temperature